MicrosoftDocs/customer-insights/ci-docs/faqs-dialog-data.md

 ---
-title: FAQ for Data prep report (preview)
+title: FAQ for dialog with data (preview)
-description: This FAQ provides information about the AI technology used in Dynamics 365 Customer Insights data prep report (preview).
+description: This FAQ provides information about the AI technology used in Dynamics 365 Customer Insights dialog with data (preview).
 It provides key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 08/01/2023 ms.custom:
   - responsible-ai-faqs